jrossmanjr/zerocar/README.md

 # ZeroCar
-Used to deploy a RaspberryPi Zero DLNA server for in the car
+Used to deploy a RaspberryPi DLNA server via a hotspot I use this as a portable server for the kids' iPads while in the car or flying on trips.

 - Raspberry Pi Setup:
-    - So how I set this up is to have a Raspberry Pi Zero or Zero W hooked up to a USB hub
+    - So how I set this up is to have a Raspberry Pi Zero / Zero W / or Pi 3 variants hooked up to a USB hub
         - I like the UUGear one http://www.uugear.com/product/zero4u/ or https://www.adafruit.com/products/3298
         - On that hub have:
             - WiFi dongle you are attempting to use - I usually use a TPLINK TL-WN725N (not needed if you have the wireless zero)